ESIPE-Way2Go/Goraphe/README.md

 ### Prerequisites
 #### Docker
 1. Install [docker](https://docs.docker.com/desktop/)
+2. Let the recommended parameters for the installation

 ### Linux distribution for WSL (Windows Subsystem for Linux)
 1. Go to the Miscrosoft Store and search "Ubuntu"